A newer version of this documentation is available.

 Query 4 - Nested Outer Join

-This N1QL for Analytics query binds the variable bw to the objects in breweries; for each brewery, it constructs a result object containing a "brewer" field with the brewery’s name, plus a "beers" field with a nested collection of objects containing the beer name and alcohol percentage for each of the brewery’s beers.
-The nested collection field for each brewery is created using a correlated subquery.
+This SQL++ for Analytics query binds the variable al to the objects in airline; for each airline, it constructs a result object containing a "airline" field with the airline’s name, plus a "nonstops" field with a nested collection of objects containing the source and destination airports for the non-stop route.
+The nested collection field for each airline is created using a correlated subquery.

 While it looks like nested loops could be involved in computing the result, Analytics recognizes the equivalence of such a query to an outer join, so it will use an efficient parallel join strategy when actually computing the query’s result.